Does your pastor need words of encouragement? From time to time, or in tough situations, your pastor may need a little pick-me-up.

 I prayer can be uplifting and motivational.
 It’s a great way to encourage your pastor even if it’s not a prayer in the traditional spoken form.

 Pastors have a rewarding calling.
-They do what they love in leading others to Christ.
+They do what they love and lead others to Christ.

 Most people think that the lives of pastors are perfect.
 But being a leader in the community and church isn’t always easy.